mdawaffe/xpc_set_event_stream_handler/Readme.md

 failed and will restart it.
 And restart it.
 Again.
 Every 10 seconds (by default: see `ThrottleInterval`).

 There is no native way to call `xpc_set_event_stream_handler(3)` from a shell script, which makes these agents more difficult to write.
+(Which is probably a good thing: `LaunchEvent` handlers need to be performant.
+Use this repo at your own peril :))

 `xpc_set_event_stream_handler` provides a way.
 Each time it is spawned, it will consume one event from the given event stream then runs the command you specify.
 See Arguments below.